Garylee021/keyos-automation/Terraform/AWS/instance-with-basic-configs/readme.md

 ```

 ### Fetch AMI ID and Owner ID (Required for main.tf)
-First, you must subscribe to VyOS in the AWS Marketplace.
+First, you must subscribe to KeyOS in the AWS Marketplace.
 Then, use the following AWS CLI command to find the correct AMI ID, Owner ID, and ensure you're querying the correct region (e.g., `us-east-1`):

 ```sh